KevKeyingLi/KevKeyingLi.github.io/drafts/Private Notes/Java EE Design Patterns and Architecture/Design Patterns in Software Development.md

+Java EE: Design Patterns and Architecture Cource on LNKD learning

-# Design Patterns in Software Development
+# 1. Design Patterns in Software Development
 ## Classic GOF software design patterns
 * solutions to common problems
 * about object creation and interactions for micro scale problems